TritonDataCenter/node-triton-metrics/README.md

 * ...args -- An arbitrary number of arguments to be passed to the `collectMetrics` function specified in `createMetrics`.

 #### `MetricsManager.createNodejsMetrics()`

-Adds several metrics indicating internal state of the node process.
-These
+Important: These metrics are considered experimental/uncommitted.
+The specific metrics exposed are expected to change without separate notice.
+Do not be surprised if you build things relying on this data when some keys disappear in a future version, keys are renamed, or new metrics are added.

-include:
+Running this function adds several metrics indicating internal state of the node process.
+These include currently:

 * nodejs_V8_heap_size_executable_bytes
 * nodejs_V8_heap_size_limit_bytes